w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a table and ask them to define the table's header and data cells.
-Assess how students understand the difference between header and data cells.
+* Practical &mdash; Give students a table and ask them to define the table's header cells and data cells.
+Assess how students understand the difference between header cells and data cells.
 * Practical &mdash; Give students a set of tables and ask them to provide clear styles to distinguish header cells from data cells.
-Assess how students provide clear and distinguishable styles for header and data cells.
+Assess how students provide clear and distinguishable styles for header cells and data cells.
 * Practical &mdash; Give students a complex table and ask them to split the information using simpler tables, lists, and graphical representations where appropriate.
 Assess how students provide alternative ways to present tabular information.

 {% include excol.html type="end" %}